mnot/I-D/rfc5988bis/draft.md

 The "hreflang", "media", "title", "title\*", "type", and any link-extension link-params are considered to be target attributes for the link.

-The "hreflang" parameter, when present, is a hint indicating what the language of the result of dereferencing the link should be.
+The "hreflang" attribute, when present, is a hint indicating what the language of the result of dereferencing the link should be.
 Note that this is only a hint; for example, it does not override the Content-Language header field of a HTTP response obtained by actually following the link.
-Multiple "hreflang" parameters on a single link-value indicate that multiple languages are available from the indicated resource.
+Multiple "hreflang" attributes on a single link-value indicate that multiple languages are available from the indicated resource.

-The "media" parameter, when present, is used to indicate intended destination medium or media for style information (see {{W3C.REC-html5-20141028}}, Section 4.2.4).
-Its value MUST be quoted if it contains a semicolon (";") or comma (","), and there MUST NOT be more than one "media" parameter in a link-value.
+The "media" attribute, when present, is used to indicate intended destination medium or media for style information (see {{W3C.REC-html5-20141028}}, Section 4.2.4).
+Its value MUST be quoted if it contains a semicolon (";") or comma (","), and there MUST NOT be more than one "media" attribute in a link-value.

-The "title" parameter, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the Content-Language header field (if present).
-The "title" parameter MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
+The "title" attribute, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the Content-Language header field (if present).
+The "title" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

-The "title\*" parameter can be used to encode this label in a different character set, and/or contain language information as per {{I-D.ietf-httpbis-rfc5987bis}}.
-The "title\*" parameter MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
-If the parameter does not contain language information, its language is indicated by the Content-Language header field (when present).
+The "title\*" attribute can be used to encode this label in a different character set, and/or contain language information as per {{I-D.ietf-httpbis-rfc5987bis}}.
+The "title\*" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
+If the attribute does not contain language information, its language is indicated by the Content-Language header field (when present).

-If both the "title" and "title\*" parameters appear in a link-value, processors SHOULD use the "title\*" parameter's value.
+If both the "title" and "title\*" attributes appear in a link-value, processors SHOULD use the "title\*" attribute's value.

-The "type" parameter, when present, is a hint indicating what the media type of the result of dereferencing the link should be.
+The "type" attribute, when present, is a hint indicating what the media type of the result of dereferencing the link should be.
 Note that this is only a hint; for example, it does not override the Content-Type header field of a HTTP response obtained by actually following the link.
-The "type" parameter MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
+The "type" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.